Looking for Luxury? Indulge Yourself at Prince Hotel Resorts

 Created with the surrounding forest in mind, Karuizawa Prince Hotel East offers guests a whimsical and natural atmosphere for ultimate relaxation.
 Take advantage of the five adjacent golf courses and ski resort at Prince Snow Resorts Karuizawa or cycle to nearby Kumobaike Pond and Karuizawa Ginza shopping street.
 Also not to be missed is the Forest Hot Spring, a lavish onsen facility exclusively for guests that boasts indoor and outdoor baths offering spectacular views of Karuizawa’s innate beauty.

-Prince hotels and resorts can be found all over Japan, and its operator, Seibu Group, recently launched a membership program that affords guests special discounts and offers at affiliated locations.
-The card is only available for visitors to Japan and is worth checking out if a trip here is on your bucket list.
+Prince Hotels and Resorts can be found all over Japan, and its operator, Seibu Group, recently launched a membership program that affords guests special discounts and offers at affiliated locations.
+The Prince Club emi Card is only available for visitors to Japan and is worth checking out if a trip here is on your bucket list.

 No matter if you’re looking for a sophisticated and atmospheric night in the city or yearning for a city getaway on the weekend, there is a huge selection of Prince accommodations to ensure your stay in Japan comfortable and memorable.